-On 13 December 2017, A.M.
-Best, the international rating agency specializing in the insurance sector, confirmed an 'A' (Excellent) financial strength rating for Česká pojišťovna with a stable outlook and a credit rating of "a" where Česká pojišťovna has improved the outlook from stable to positive.
-The Česká pojišťovna strating reflects the balance sheet strength, adequate operating performance, profitable business profile and appropriate risk management with a solid capital position.
+On 10 January 2019, A.M.
+Best, an international rating agency specializing in the insurance sector, confirmed an 'A' (Excellent) financial strength rating for Česká pojišťovna with a stable outlook and improved the credit rating from "a" with a positive outlook to "a+" with a positive outlook.
+The upgrade of the Long-Term Issuer Credit Rating is a result of consistently strong profitability in challenging market conditions, reflecting the successful execution of the strategic plan, the focus on technical discipline and adaptation to a persistent low interest rate environment.
+The A.M.
+Best ratings reflect the strong operating performance, very favourable business profile and appropriate risk management of Česká pojišťovna.

-The Česká pojišťovna srating has a long tradition. Česká pojišťovna received its first rating in 1998, produced by DCR (Duff and Phelps today Fitch).
+The Česká pojišťovna rating has a long tradition. Česká pojišťovna received its first rating in 1998 from DCR (Duff and Phelps, today Fitch).
 In the years that followed, Česká pojišťovna was evaluated by Moody's and Standard and Poor's.
-In the past three years, Česká pojišťovna goes has been rated by A. M. Best, which specializes in the insurance sector.
+In the past three years, Česká pojišťovna has been rated by A. M. Best, which specializes in the insurance sector.

-Česká pojišťovna manages more than seven million insurance policies, and its market share in the home insurance market exceeds 22%.
+Česká pojišťovna manages more than seven million insurance policies, and its market share in the home insurance market is 21.5%.